 CAT Exam Pattern

 There are total 60 objective type questions, making total of 60 questions in the paper, 30 in each section.
 The duration of the test will be 140 minutes (2 hour 20 minutes) plus 15 minutes tutorial.
 Time limits for two sections are separate with 70 minutes to each section.
-Aspirants will be presented with the section on Quantitative Ability and Data Interpretation first, followed by Verbal Ability and Logical Reasonings.
+You will be presented with the section on Quantitative Ability and Data Interpretation first, followed by Verbal Ability and Logical Reasonings.
 There is also negative marking in the paper.